 These programs were initiated while the country experienced declining economic growth (in 2015 and 2016) and formed part of wider efforts to develop growth through promoting the digital economy.
-Growth returned in 2017 and 2018, while inflation has been brought down to more manageable levels since the hyper-inflationary year of 2011, it remains high while the value of the Ruble has fallen in relation to other currencies, including the Euro.
-This prompted the government to re-denominate the currency in July 2016, with BYR10,000 becoming BYN1.
-The poorly performing economy has impacted on operator revenue, particular for the subsidiaries of Turkcell and Telecom Austria.
-The local currency was devalued by 6.8% in the fourth quarter of 2016 alone.
-These ongoing economic difficulties have also reduced customer spend, contributing to lower revenue and investment.
+Growth returned in 2017 and 2018, while inflation has been brought under control (2011 was reported as hyper-inflationary).
+The fall of the Belarusian Ruble in relation to other currencies, including the Euro, prompted the government to re-denominate the currency in July 2016, with BYR10,000 becoming BYN1.
+The poorly performing economy impacted on operator revenue, particular for the subsidiaries of Turkcell and Telecom Austria.
+These economic difficulties also reduced customer spend, contributing to lower revenue and investment.

-Nevertheless, there remain many opportunities for growth in coming years, particularly in the broadband segment where the incumbent telco Beltelecom is migrating its PSTN network to a fibre-based network.
+There remain many opportunities for growth in coming years, particularly in the broadband segment where the incumbent telco Beltelecom is migrating its PSTN network to a fibre-based network.
 This will better position the company to offer a range of bundled services.
-Although the sector has been reformed, this has not yet resulted in the privatisation of the incumbent Beltelecom.
-Although the government is keen to control the company’s assets, there is greater pressure for it to sell state enterprises generally in a bid to reduce overall debt.
-Growth for Beltelecom has been adversely affected by the poor economy, though growth is expected in the FttP sector, where much of the company’s capex is directed.
+Although the sector has been reformed, this has not yet resulted in the privatisation of the incumbent despite the government being pressed to sell state enterprises in a bid to reduce overall debt.
+Revenue growth for Beltelecom is expected to come from the FttP sector, where much of the company’s capex is directed.

 In early 2015 the government decreed that the 1.5% tax on revenue derived from telcos (which was put in place in 2007) should be channelled to developing universal telecom services, particularly aimed at rural areas.
-In mid-2016 the cash-strapped government increased the tax on all telecoms services from 20% to 25%, while a ‘Google tax’ was imposed from the beginning of 2018.
+In mid-2016 the cash-strapped government increased the tax on all telecom services from 20% to 25%, while a ‘Google tax’ was imposed from the beginning of 2018.

 Beltelecom, Cosmos TV, Minsk TV and Information Networks (MTIS), Teleradio, Belcel, MDC, MTS Belarus, BeST.